Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 However, the total number of planets in the solar system could be conserved in another (quite different) way.
-A phenomenon where a planet disappearing (instantaneously) from its orbit and appearing (instantaneously) at another point far away from its original location would certainly conserve the number of planets but would violate \eref{om.difcurrent_density}.
-We must then think of \eref{om.difcurrent_density} as a \textit{local} particle number conservation law.
+A phenomenon where a planet disappearing (instantaneously) from its orbit and appearing (instantaneously) at another point far away from its original location would certainly conserve the number of planets but it would violate \eref{om.difcurrent_density}.
+We must then think of \eref{om.difcurrent_density} as a law for the local conservation of particles.

 Fields, and particularly waves, also appear in many explanations of physical phenomena.
 The concept of a field was initially introduced to deal with the interaction of distant particles.
 For example, there is an interaction between the electrons in an emitting radio antenna at the top of a mountain and those in the receiving antenna at home.
 Such interaction can be explained through the use of an electromagnetic field.
 Electrons in the transmitter generate an electromagnetic field, a radio wave, that propagates through the atmosphere and \textit{arrives} at our antenna, affecting its electrons.
 Finally, a loudspeaker transforms the electron motion into music at home.